Skip to main content

 • biometrics like your fingerprint or facial image.

-Your credentials (otherwise known as evidence of identity documents) could include:
+Your credentials (also called evidence of identity documents) could include:

 • driver licence